esmero/archipelago-deployment-live/docs/gitworkflow.md

 git checkout -b yourOwnOrg-1.0.0-RC3
 ```

-Good you now have a new `local` branch named `yourOwnOrg-1.0.0-RC3` and its time to decide what we are going to push into github.
+Good, you now have a new `local` branch named `yourOwnOrg-1.0.0-RC3` and it's time to decide what we are going to push into Github.

 ### 1.4 Push the Basics.
 By default our deployment strategy (this repository) ignores a few files you want to have in Github.
-Also, there are things like the Installed Drupal Modules and PHP Libraries (the Source Code), the Database, Caches and also your Secrets (`.env` file and your drupal `settings.php`) file
+Also, there are things like the Installed Drupal Modules and PHP Libraries (the Source Code), the Database, Caches and also your Secrets (`.env` file) and your drupal `settings.php`) file.
-you **FOR SURE** do **not** want to have in Github and are better suited for a private Backup Storage.
+You **FOR SURE** do **not** want to have these in Github and are better suited for a private Backup Storage.

 Let's start by `push`ing what you have (no commits, your new `yourOwnOrg-1.0.0-RC3` as it is) to your new Fork.
 From there on we can add new Commits and files.